 snanan2an4sn1an1an3an5\begin{array}{c|ccc} s^n & a_n & a_{n-2} & a_{n-4} \\ s^{n-1} & a_{n-1} & a_{n-3} & a_{n-5} \end{array}

-Then compute the lower rows from the two rows above them.
-For a cubic polynomial,
+Then compute each lower row from the two rows above it, until you reach the s0s^0 row.

 Consider